albeertito7/albeertito7.github.io/README.md

 index.html or index.md => Provided that the file has a front matter section, it will be transformed by Jekyll.
 The same will happen for any .html, .markdown, .md, or .textile file in your site's root directory or directories not listed above.

+## Getting Started

+get into your machine a compatible Ruby version, and a compatbile version of Bundler.

+run `bundle`, to download all the gems into your local machine. run `bundle jekyll exec serve` to compile and execute the site.